A Model of Spatial Directness in Interactive Visualization

 30 second preview of presentation at VIS 2018:

-This work was done a collaboration between the Visualization Group at the University of Bergen, Norway, the AVIZ project group of Inria, France, the Visual Computing Group at the University of Ulm, Germany, and the Research Group User Experience & Visualization of the Hochschule Worms University of Applied Sciences, Germany.
+This work resulted from a collaboration between the Visualization Group at the University of Bergen, Norway, the AVIZ project group of Inria, France, the Visual Computing Group at the University of Ulm, Germany, and the Research Group User Experience & Visualization of the Hochschule Worms University of Applied Sciences, Germany.